Ebazhanov/linkedin-skill-assessments-quizzes/adobe-lightroom/adobe-lightroom-quiz.md

 [Reference](https://www.bwillcreative.com/how-to-share-lightroom-mobile-presets/)

 #### Q21.
-If you want to use third-party filters and make them nondestructive, what is the best workflow?
+If you want to use third-party filters and make them non-destructive, what is the best workflow?

 - [ ] Click Photo > Edit In and select the desired plugin.
 - [ ] Click File > Plug-in Extras.